-indeed, should any make an inference from hence, containing this in it, that the infidelity of God's own people is owing to divine predictions, or judicial blindness, wrought by God upon them, which renders it morally Impossible for them to believe.
-Seeing God's own people are not spoken of in the text, nor are there any predictions in scripture respecting their final unbelief, nor are they ever given up to judicial Section 3 blindness and hardness; but, being ordained unto 1 Peter 2:8. eternal life, are enabled, by divine grace, to believe in And a stone of stumbling, and a rock of offense, Christ to the saving of their souls, notwithstanding the even to them that stumble at the word, being perverseness of their wills, and the evil disposition of disobedient, whereunto also they were appointed. their hearts.
+2. It would be strange and uncomfortable doctrine, indeed, should any make an inference from hence, containing this in it, that the infidelity of God's own people is owing to divine predictions, or judicial blindness, wrought by God upon them, which renders it morally Impossible for them to believe.
+Seeing God's own people are not spoken of in the text, nor are there any predictions in scripture respecting their final unbelief, nor are they ever given up to judicial blindness; but, being ordained unto eternal life, are enabled, by divine grace, to believe in Christ to the saving of their souls, notwithstanding the perverseness of their wills, and the evil disposition of their hearts.